Skip To Main Content

 Severity on Day 1 of any cycle.

-If primary cause is due to lymphoma, the dose of bendamustine may not need to be reduced.
+If primary cause is due to lymphoma, dose delay or reduction may not be needed.

 NCI CTCAE version 4 symptom severity grading is indicated as follows.
 Grade 1: mild; asymptomatic or mild symptoms; clinical or diagnostic observations only; intervention not indicated.
 Grade 2: moderate; minimal, local or noninvasive intervention indicated; limiting age-appropriate instrumental ADL.
 Grade 3: severe or medically significant but not immediately life threatening; hospitalization or prolongation of hospitalization indicated; disabling; limiting self-care ADL.
 Grade 4: life-threatening consequences; urgent intervention indicated.9